Yellowstone stargazing

 8. Great Basin National Park, NV

-Great Basin National Park is huge—covering much of Nevada—so it may come as no surprise that you’ll find unpolluted areas in this great expanse of land.
-Best of all, the International Dark Sky Park-designated destination sees less than 150,000 visitors per year, so you likely won't be disturbed by anyone else as you turn toward the heavens.
+Along the eastern edge of Nevada you’ll find Great Basin National Park, a mountainous, forested area in a state that’s otherwise largely comprised of sparsely populated desert.
+In the case of this national park, that also means unpolluted nighttime skies.
+Best of all, the International Dark Sky Park-designated destination sees fewer than 150,000 visitors per year, so you likely won’t be disturbed by anyone else as you turn toward the heavens.

 Advertising